 How Often Should an Evaporator Coil be Cleaned?

 Proper HVAC air conditioner and furnace system maintenance is crucial to maintaining its longevity and lowering your utility bills.
 While you may regularly perform maintenance on your outdoor unit, your indoor unit will also need attention, primarily your evaporator coil.
 Lets learn more about evaporator coil cleaning and how to clean AC coils.

 To keep your air conditioning system operating efficiently, it will need to be able to transfer heat from indoors to outdoors effectively.
 When the evaporator coil becomes coated with debris, dust, and grime, the heat transfer process will be affected, and the energy efficiency of your system will wane.

 Your evaporator coils will need to be cleaned at least once per year to maintain efficiency, and this will likely be part of your regular maintenance visit.
-If you don’t have regular maintenance visits, you will need to have your evaporator coil serviced by a technician or yourself before the beginning of the cold season.
+If you don’t have regular maintenance visits, you will need to have your air conditioner evaporator coil system serviced by a technician or yourself before the beginning of the cold season.

 How Much Does it Cost to Have a Coil Cleaned?